 Download a free notice form

 Download a Notice of Contractual Retainage form, prepared by construction attorneys to meet the statutory requirements.

 Sending a notice of contractual retainage

 The notice of retainage needs to be sent to the property owner (or the owner’s agent) and the general contractor (if hired by a sub) at their last known business or residence address.

-The best way to send this notice is by certified mail with return receipt requested.
+The best way to send this notice is by certified mail with a return receipt requested.
 That way you can retain the proof of delivery in case the notice is challenged down the line.
 Keep that proof of service, and attach that to a copy of the notice for your records.